DFA Rugby World Cup 2019

 If you have an Irish passport, you can enter Japan as a visitor for up to 90 days without a visa.
 You may need to provide evidence of a return or onward ticket, and your passport must be valid for the proposed duration of your stay.

 We recommend you take a number of photocopies of your passport with you, and carry a copy at all times.
-Japanese law requires you to present your passport when requested by a police officer or other authorised officer, and inability to do so can result in possible detention and a criminal penalty.
+Japanese law requires you to present your passport when requested by a police officer or other authorised officer, and inability to do so can result in you being taken in for questioning.

 If your passport is lost or stolen, you should report it at a police station and ensure that you receive a police report.
 More information on entry and immigration procedures is available on our travel advice page.